Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Solving the Generator equation

-Since $V\in C([0,T],\CC^\beta(\R^d,\R^d))$, Schauder's estimates (Proposition~\ref{prop:Schauder}) suggest that the solution to the previous equation cannot have spatial regularity better than $\beta+2$.
-Now, according to Proposition~\ref{prop:bony}, the product appearing on the right hand side of~\eqref{eq:generatormild} is well-posed if and only if $\beta+1+\beta=2\beta+1>0$, i.e. $\beta>-\frac{1}{2}$.
-Therefore, in this case we can directly apply Bony's estimates and construct the solution to the equation in a somewhat classical way.
+Now, since $V\in C_T\CC^\beta_{\R^d}$, Schauder's estimates (Proposition~\ref{prop:Schauder}) suggest that the solution $u$ to the previous equation cannot have spatial regularity better than $\beta+2$.
+According to Proposition~\ref{prop:bony}, the product between $\nabla u$ and $V$ is well-posed if and only if the sum of the regularities of the factors is strictly positive, which, in the present case, reads $\beta+1+\beta=2\beta+1>0$, i.e. $\beta>-\frac{1}{2}$.
+Therefore, for $\beta\in(-\frac{1}{2},0)$, we can directly apply Bony's and Schauder's estimates and construct the solution to the equation directly.
+Even if spaces, notation and tools might look different, this case can be easily shown to correspond to the one treated in~\cite{FFF} (see Remark~\ref{rem:FIR}).
 On the other hand, to overcome the $-\frac{1}{2}$ barrier, another method has to be exploited and paracontrolled distributions must be introduced.

-\subsection{The Young case: $\beta\in(-1/2,0)$}
+\subsection{The Young case: $\beta\in(-\frac{1}{2},0)$}